isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 3. The&nbsp;**Key Message**&nbsp;of Sexuality Education are: <br><br>
 a.&nbsp;Love and respect yourself as you love and respect others; <br><br>
 b.&nbsp;Build positive relationships based on love and respect (which are the foundation for strong families); <br><br>
-c.&nbsp;Make responsible decisions for yourself, your family and society; and
+c.&nbsp;Make responsible decisions for yourself, your family and society; and <br><br>
 d.&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.